erikaduan/textbook_notes/statistical_rethinking/chapters_1_and_2.md

 # Grid approximation to condition the data on the prior distribution -----------

 # Define how many points to use to estimate the posterior and create a list
-# p = proportion of global covered by water
+# p = proportion of globe covered by water
 p_grid <- seq(from = 0, to = 1, length.out = 20)

 # Define flat prior for each parameter value on the grid